Sina-Baharlou/Vehicle-Recognition-TLCN/README.md

 * Providing an android application in which the proposed approach is implemented.

 ## Dataset
+The dataset used in this project is gathered from a structured marketing website.
+This dataset contains an overall number of 106,688 images and 15 categories of vehicle models which is divided into the following subsets :

 * Noisy subset: includes 45,000 images randomly sub-sampled from the main dataset (5,000 images per class).